ReachPW/ReachPW_Public/docs/manual/gameplay.md

 ### Portals
 * These are used to teleport to other portals across the land.

+### Standing Stones
+* Standing Stones grant unique abilities.
+* You may have only one active at a time.

 ### Doors
 * Doors can be locked and trapped.
 Difficulity will depend on Area Level.